electricimp/imp-central-impt/README.md

 IMPT COMMAND SUCCEEDS
 ```

-## Project
+## Project ##

-Project is an artificial entity introduced to help developers to align their work with the impCentral API.
-It is similar to Workspace in the impCentral IDE.
-Project is any directory where [Project File](./CommandsManual.md#project-file) is located.
-Project relates to one and only one Device Group of the impCentral API.
+A Project is an artificial entity introduced to help developers manager their work with the impCentral API.
+A Project is any directory containing a [Project File](./CommandsManual.md#project-file).
+A Project relates to one and only one Device Group.

-Project is intended for developers and described in details in the [Development Guide](./DevelopmentGuide.md).
-The tool provides a set of [Project Manipulation Commands](./CommandsManual.md#project-manipulation-commands) to operate with Project.

-But many other commands may be affected when called from a directory where [Project File](./CommandsManual.md#project-file) is located.
-Product, Device Group, Devices, Deployment referenced by the Project File may be assumed by a command when they are not specified in the command's options explicitly.
+Projects are intended for developers and are described in detail in the [Development Guide](./DevelopmentGuide.md).
+The tool provides a set of [Project Manipulation Commands](./CommandsManual.md#project-manipulation-commands).
+However, many other commands are affected when called from a directory where a [Project File](./CommandsManual.md#project-file) is located.
+Product, Device Group, Devices, Deployment referenced by the Project File may be assumed by a command when they are not specified in the command’s options explicitly.
 If you want to avoid that, always specify the mandatory options of the commands.
 All such options are detailed in the [Commands Description](./CommandsManual.md#commands-description).

+#### Example ####

-*Example - Unassign all Devices from Device Group.
-A Device Group is not specified in the command below.
-But the current directory contains Project File.
-All Devices are unassigned from the Device Group referenced by that Project File:*
+**Unassign all Devices from Device Group** A Device Group is not specified in the command below, but the current directory contains a Project File.
+All Devices are unassigned from the Device Group referenced by that Project File.

 ```
 > impt dg unassign
 The following Devices are unassigned successfully from Device Group "dfcde3bd-3d89-6c75-bf2a-a543c47e586b":